autorope/donkeydocs/README.md

 docker run -v $PWD:/markdown:ro 06kellyjac/markdownlint-cli .
 ```

-For linting rules see `.markdownlint`, for now this is very relaxed set.
+For linting rules, please see `markdownlint`.
+For now, this is a very relaxed set.